Traffic in and out of a hospital or healthcare facility on a daily basis is hectic and constant.

-From parking lots to entryways to exits and through drop-offs and pickups, facilities management plays a crucial role, and plants are a huge part of this.
-Plants can bring color and joy, act as therapeutic accents, and organize outdoor spaces.
+From parking lots to entryways to exits and through drop-offs and pickups, landscape management plays a crucial role, and plants are a huge part of this.
+Plants at healthcare facilities can bring color and joy, act as therapeutic accents, and organize outdoor spaces.

-But there are certainly some annuals, perennials, and grasses that are better than others for your property.
+But there are certainly some annuals, perennials, and grasses that are better than others for Northeast Ohio landscapes.